Amanda Whittington

 Amanda Whittington (born 1968 in Nottingham) is an English dramatist who has written over 30 plays for theatre and radio.
 Her work is widely performed by companies across the UK, with recent productions at Hull Truck, Oldham Coliseum, New Vic Theatre and Nottingham Playhouse.
 Be My Baby is a popular GCSE and 'A' level choice in English Literature and Theatre Studies.
 She currently has two titles in Nick Hern Books' Top Ten Most Performed Plays.
-In 2017, she was awarded a Doctor of Philosophy by Publication at the University of Huddersfield.
+In 2017, she was awarded a Doctor of Philosophy by Publication by the University of Huddersfield.